I’m a lightweight hiker. As I’ve said before:

 I probably could have used a third pair of socks that I brought purely for sleep, but I got by with crusty, rigid socks that had dried on the back of my pack each day.

 My power situation was very well planned.
 I had just enough juice to make it to my on-trail recharging stations.
-I ran through 7 very long audiobooks, powered my headlamp and fitbit, and took over 1400 pictures and video clips.
+I ran through 7 very long audiobooks, powered my headlamp and FitBit, and took over 1400 pictures and video clips.
 That said, I might consider a solar panel simply for the peace of mind if I did this trail again.
 I was in direct sunlight probably 70% of the time and would have welcomed a recharge every day.
+One thing I didn’t predict was how much of my battery power would be drained by the cold nighttime temperatures.
+I resorted to sleeping with my battery banks in my quilt toward the end of the trip.

-The only things I regretted not taking aside from a wider variety of food were my sleeping pad straps.
+The only things I regretted not taking (aside from a wider variety of food) were my sleeping pad straps.
 I underestimated how cold it would be at elevation.
-I was caught in 2 hailstorms around Forester Pass and Guitar Lake.
+I was caught in two hailstorms around Forester Pass and Guitar Lake.
 I was safe in my 20° quilt, but I was uncomfortable at times.
 The straps would have kept the draft out when I tossed and turned throughout the night.